Artificial Intelligence (AI) and Machine Learning (ML): How do they differ?

 On the other hand, ML plays a vital role in predictive analytics across all industries, as it is capable of uncovering data patterns that human intelligence struggles to uncover even in hindsight.

-Here’s a single drop of water (provided as an example) from the mighty ocean of ML applications:
+Here’s a single drop of water (provided as examples) from the mighty ocean of ML applications:

 - In the Finance world, asset managers rely on ML for stock price movement prediction, while banks and insurance companies rely heavily on AI and ML for fraud detection.